Skip to content

 Large subtrees

-For these dependencies, we should first find out if there's a reason we need them and not an alternative.
+For these dependencies, first determine if there's a reason we need them instead of alternatives.

-• node engines specifying a node version low enough that this dependency supports (and alternatives don't).
+• Node engines specifying a version low enough that this dependency supports (but alternatives don't)

-Many more will also exist.
-If you find a good, leaner alternative, share it with the rest of us!
+If you find a good, leaner alternative, share it with the community!

 Duplicated functionality

-Often you will find dependencies which use separate versions, or separate solutions entirely to achieve the same piece of functionality.
+You'll often find dependencies using different versions or entirely separate solutions to achieve the same functionality.

-In our vite example, we would see what uses fast-glob, and what uses glob.
-We would then compare the two libraries and alternatives, to find if the dependencies pulling these in could use the same solution, or a newer and better solution.
+In our vite example, we would identify what uses fast-glob and what uses glob, then compare these libraries and alternatives to determine if dependencies could use a single, better solution.

-• Contribute upstream to split the dependency up into more granular modules (but not too granular).
+• Contributing upstream to split the dependency into more granular modules (but not excessively granular)